Disorders of the hexose monophosphate shunt and glutathione metabolism other than glucose-6-phosphate dehydrogenase deficiency

 - Stanford University School of Medicine

 The red blood cell is protected from oxidant injury via enzymes of the hexose monophosphate (HMP) shunt pathway and those of the glutathione synthetic and metabolic pathways (figure 1 and figure 2).
 The most common abnormality in this system is glucose-6-phosphate dehydrogenase deficiency, which can lead to varying degrees of hemolysis.
 This disorder is discussed in depth separately.
-(See "Genetics and pathophysiology of glucose-6-phosphate dehydrogenase deficiency" and "Clinical manifestations of glucose-6-phosphate dehydrogenase deficiency" and "Diagnosis and treatment of glucose-6-phosphate dehydrogenase deficiency".)
+(See "Diagnosis and management of glucose-6-phosphate dehydrogenase deficiency".)

 Abnormalities have been reported in several of the other enzymes in these two pathways, some of which are associated with increased red cell destruction (hemolysis).
 These disorders will be reviewed here.

 RED CELL CHANGES IN OXIDANT STATES

 When disorders of the hexose monophosphate shunt and glutathione metabolism result in anemia, this happens because of oxidant damage to circulating red cells with resultant decreased survival (ie, increased hemolysis), with the following changes.

 ●Biochemical – Increased hemolysis is associated with increases in indirect bilirubin and lactate dehydrogenase and reductions in haptoglobin, and is usually accompanied by an abrupt fall in hemoglobin if hemolysis is severe.
 If intravascular hemolysis is present, there will be hemoglobinuria, dark urine, and the presence of hemosiderin-laden cells in the urine sediment.